 Friday, February 8, 2013

-Today I am sharing one of my favorite Signature Sweet Treats!!!
-People LOVE these cookie cups!
-This recipe is very similar to my Fudgy Oatmeal Bars, but I have baked them in Mini muffin tins for individual bite sized goodness!
+Today I am sharing the recipe for one of my favorite Signature Sweet Treats!!!
+People LOVE these Fudgy Oatmeal Cookie Cups!
+Originally a fudgy "bar" recipe that I later baked in mini muffin tins for individual bite sized goodness!

 How cute are they!?

-Preheat oven to 350 degrees (temp should be set at 325 degrees if using darker pans).
-Lightly grease a 2-24 count mini muffin pans (makes at least 48 cookie cups but plan on a few more than that).
+Preheat oven to 350 degrees (temp should be set to 325 degrees if using darker pans).
+Lightly spray 2-24 count mini muffin pans with non-stick spray (this recipe makes at least 48 cookie cups but plan on a few more than that).

 In a large bowl, beat together 1 cup butter and brown sugar until fluffy.
 Mix in eggs and 1 tablespoon vanilla.
 In another bowl, combine oats, flour, baking soda, and 1 teaspoon salt; stir into butter mixture.
 Stir in 1 cup of mini chocolate chips.
 Set aside.